vaadin/platform/scripts/generator/templates/template-release-notes.md

 # Getting Started with Vaadin
 ## App starters
 The best way to get started with Vaadin is to go to [https://vaadin.com/start](https://vaadin.com/start) and pick an app template for the technology stack you’re interested in.

+### Note
+Vaadin 15 starters are not available just yet in vaadin.com.
+You can use Vaadin 14 starter and manually change Vaadin version (see instructions below).

 ## Maven Archetypes